agoravoting/agora-mixnet/README.md

      *    It is a compile-time error to decrypt without shuffling
      *    etc.
      *
-     *    These are checked by the compiler rather than with runtime checks *
+     *
      * 2) Because the election is purely functional, the entire history of the election
      *    can be reconstructed or replayed.
 A purely functional data structure is in this